MERGER AND ACQUISITION

 Due diligence is one of the most important aspects of M&A, which investment banks can orchestrate across multiple disciplines.
 These include legal, financial, operational, and technical dimensions.
 Banks will coordinate all information requests related to this process and manage the virtual data room that securely stores due diligence-related documents.
 Additionally, they’ll ensure that communication between various professional advisors flows smoothly, alongside monitoring ongoing progress toward key due diligence milestones, keeping the timeline for completion on track.
 Finally, the bank will synthesize the findings of the evaluation and highlight all critical issues to the client for their consideration.

-Investment banks will collaborate with legal and tax advisors to design a structure that meets the goals and risk appetite of their clients.
+Investment banks will collaborate with regulatory and tax advisors to design a structure that meets the goals and risk appetite of their clients.
 They’ll also drive the negotiation of key transaction terms, including price, earnouts, and closing conditions.

 Naturally, investment banks play a key financial role.
 In instances where additional capital is required, they’ll often step in to arrange debt, equity, or hybrid financing for M&A transactions.
 They can also provide access to networks of institutional investors, banks, and capital markets for sources of funding.